 Similar numbers of men and women report blacking out, but men drink much more often and more heavily than women.
 The logical conclusion is that women are at a greater risk for blacking out than men.
 Researchers theorize that women may black out more easily because of differences in the ways men and women metabolize drinks, but more research is needed to be sure.

-We do know that women are more likely to experience other side effects of heavy alcohol use, such as liver cirrhosis, heart damage and nerve damage.
+We do know that women are more likely to experience other side effects of heavy alcohol use, such as liver cirrhosis, heart damage, nerve damage and other diseases caused by alcohol.
 Research on brain damage isn’t as conclusive.

 Alcohol made her lose her job and friendships.
 Read about Kelly’s journey and how sobriety helped her find happiness.Read Her Story